Wintermute0110/prm/doc/Command-reference-nointro.md

 ### `fix COLLECTION`

 Fixes in place a ROM set.
-Currently only renames ZIP files and ROMs.
+Currently only renames ZIP files and ROMs inside ZIP files.

-After a fix it is a good idea to rescan your set to check everything is all right.
+After a fix command completes it is a good idea to rescan your set to check everything is all right.

 Command example:
 ```